31 Notable alumni of

 -

 Jeremy Bobb is an American actor who has appeared on stage, television and in feature films.
 He had a recurring role in CBS's 2013 drama Hostages as White House Chief of Staff Quintin Creasy and co-starred as Herman Barrow in the Cinemax TV series The Knick.
 In 2014, he played Stevie in the crime-drama film The Drop.
+In 2017 he played morally flexible frontier newspaperman A.T.
+Grigg in the Godless miniseries on Netflix.
 In 2019, Bobb appeared in the Netflix series Russian Doll.
 In 2023, he appeared as Detective Mayhew in the Peacock mini series The Continental.

 -